mizarzulmi/my-portfolio/README.md

-# 🧑‍💻 My Portfolio – Built with Next.js 15 + Tailwind CSS
+# 🧑‍💻 My Portfolio – Built with Next.js 15 + Tailwind CSS + Sanity CMS

 Welcome to my personal portfolio!
 This project showcases my work, experiences, and articles, built using the latest technologies.